FlorinChess/Weather/README.md

 </div>

 <div align="center">
   <p align="center">Simple weather app developed with WPF .NET Core for Windows and Xamarin.Forms for Android.
 Both applications share the same business logic and implement the MVVM design pattern. <b>Weather</b> provides information on current weather with hourly forecasts.
-The application has a light-weight and intuitive UI inspired by Google's Material Design guide.</p>
+The application has a lightweight and intuitive UI inspired by Google's Material Design guide.</p>
 </div>

 ## Features